jay-shenoy/LBM_everywhere/README.md

 Who taught me LBM ?
 I am nowhere near them.

-All credit goes to Prof Dr. Krafczyk (my first mentor in life ) I do miss him , remember all his advice like explaining things to layman , setting time for problems & moving on.
+All credit goes to Prof Dr. Krafczyk (my first mentor in life & last one never found anyone in my country ) For free materials

+I do miss him , remember all his advice like explaining things to layman , setting time for problems & moving on.

 Had hard time in Germany(bad luck due to weather , food)

 Prof Dr Geier (for FREE lecture series)